 6. UE shall transmit a MeasurementReport message triggered by event A3.
-If the overall delay measured from the beginning of time period T2 is less than [802] ms, then the number of successful tests is increased by one.
+If the overall delay measured from the beginning of time period T2 is less than X ms, then the number of successful tests is increased by one.
+Where X is defined as:

+- For configuration 2, if the UE reports maxNumber-NGSO-SatellitesWithinOneSMTC as ‘n1’:

+- X = 1602ms

+- Otherwise:

+- X = 1002ms

 If the UE fails to report the event within the overall delays measured requirement, then the number of failure tests is increased by one.